DII football showcase: Schedule, times, scores for the 2019 season | NCAA.com

+The DII football season is off and rolling.
+The Week 3 showcase is set with Ohio Dominican and Findlay facing off at 12:05 p.m.
+ET and Shaw and Chowan playing in the nightcap at 6:05 p.m.
+ET.

-Division II today announced 18 regular-season football games that will be showcased on ESPN3 or NCAA social media as part of a media agreement intended to promote the division on several platforms throughout the academic year.
+Division II announced its 18 regular-season football games earlier this year that will be showcased on ESPN3 or NCAA social media as part of a media agreement intended to promote the division on several platforms throughout the academic year.

 The first 18 games of the football showcase are predetermined games, 16 of which are conference matchups.
 An additional four flex games — intended to highlight crucial matchups — will be finalized later in the season and played in November.